WayScience/gc-durbinlab-bucket/README.md

 ### 📁 Using the Bucket

-These steps cover an example of how to use the bucket with an example [gsutil](https://cloud.google.com/storage/docs/gsutil) script after creating the surrounding infrastructure.
-These steps presume `gsutil` has already been installed.
+These steps cover an example of how to use the bucket after creating the surrounding infrastructure.

 | <span style="text-align:left;float:left;font-weight:normal;"> ⚠️  Please note: be certain data you upload to Google Cloud abide any data governance or privacy restrictions applicable to your environment.
 The steps below do not inherently check or validate that data, the bucket, or the Google Cloud environment follow these policies. </span>   |
 |-----------------------------------------|

-1. Change directory into `./utilities`
-1. Ensure `service-account.json` key is found within `./utilities` directory (becomes available after infrastructure steps are taken with Terraform).
-1. Make changes to `gsutil rsync ...` line to specify the local data location and the target bucket.
-1. Run the `gsutil_sync.bat` script by double clicking it or from a command line prompt (for example, by typing: `gsutil_sync.bat` and hitting the enter key).
+- Data Upload (Assay.Works): please see [`utilities/assayworks/README.md`](utilities/assayworks/README.md) for more information.
+- Data Download (Way Lab): please see [`utilities/waylab/README.md`](utilities/waylab/README.md) for more information.

 ## 🧑‍💻 Development